 If you are accepted as an Online student, your schedule will vary.
 You have the same courses and requirements as the On-Campus cohort.
 The difference is your didactic coursework is online and you work out your SPE course schedules directly with your preceptors each semester.
-They must take place within the semester "fourth day" after classes start and "last day of classes" on the University academic calendar for that semester.
+They must take place within the semester "first day of classes" and "last day of classes" on the University academic calendar for that semester.
 See the EMU website for these dates.
-The On-Campus schedule (above) is a suggested guideline to plan for each semester.
+The On-Campus schedule (above) is a good suggested guideline to plan for each semester.
 Contact the Clinical Coordinator with any questions.